LanaCreegan/tic-tac-toe/README.md

 - Navigate to the deploy tab
 - Underneath the deployment method section select GitHub
 - Click on 'Connect to GitHub'
-- Search for the repository
+- Search for the repository and click connect
+- Then go down to the deploy options
+- If you want automatic deployment with every new push to the Github repository select automatic deploys
+- In manual deploy select what branch to deploy and click 'Deploy Branch'
+- Then click on view to see the deployed app

 ## Clone
 The repository can be cloned by following these steps: